 Step 4: Open a brand new chat

 Project files persist across chats, but per-chat conversation history does not.
-If the old chat is anchored to the old content, the cleanest reset is New chat inside the Project.
-The new chat sees the latest file with no anchor effects.
+If the old chat is anchored to the old content (Cause 2), the cleanest reset is New chat inside the Project.
+The new chat reads the latest file with no anchoring from earlier turns.

-Step 5: Force re-index by toggling Project sharing or removing / re-adding
+Step 5: Force a re-index by removing and re-adding the file

-For stubborn vector-index issues, remove the file from the Project entirely (don’t just replace it), wait 60 seconds, then re-add.
-Some users report toggling the Project’s share setting also forces an index rebuild.
+For stubborn vector-index issues, remove the file from the Project entirely (do not just upload over it), wait about 60 seconds, then re-add it.
+This is more reliable than replacing in place because removal clears the old chunks.
+Some users also report that toggling a Project’s share setting nudges an index rebuild.

 To verify the new version is the one being read: